ChuckJonas/vscode-apex-pmd/README.md

 **TODO**

-* Run Anaylsis on save/open
+* Run Anaylsis on save/open (w/ configuration)
+* Add additional rulesets
+* Add ability to specify which rules to run

 ## Installation